isomerpages/pa-shapinghearts/_partners/TOUCH Community Services.md

 TOUCH are recognised and shared with a wider public as well as corporates.</p>
 <p>JOURNEY currently supports some 70 artists who will earn an income from
-the sale of their art, and gain access to opportunities for collaborations that showcase their talent and tenacity.
-JOURNEY was conferred the Enabling Innovation Award by SG Enable at the 2023 Enabling Mark Awards Ceremony for its innovative efforts to provide sustainable employment for its artists and collaborations with stakeholders to increase its reach.</p>
+the sale of their art, and gain access to opportunities for collaborations that showcase their talent and tenacity.</p>
+<p>JOURNEY was conferred the Enabling Innovation Award by SG Enable at the
+2023 Enabling Mark Awards Ceremony for its innovative efforts to provide sustainable employment for its artists and collaborations with stakeholders to increase its reach.</p>